mawfia/infs-740-project/README.md

 Current Maintainer:
  * M. Andrew Williams

-This is an alternate programming assignment proposed to and approved by Dr. Wheeler.
+This is an INFS 740 project proposed to and approved by Dr. Alexander Brodsky.